pulkitkinra01/Notes/GCP/Certification_Questions.md

 - [x] kubectl get pods --all-namespaces

+#### Question: A new hire from the engineering team was given a task of debugging the contents of a Kubernetes secret as a YAML file.
+How can the new hire accomplish this?

+- [x] kubectl get secret -o yaml

+#### Question: An associate engineer needs to scale a Replica Set named 'target-replicaset' to 5.
+Which command will allow the associate engineer to accomplish this task?

+- [x] kubectl scale --replicas=5 rs/target-replicaset
+  - _The kubectl scale command is used to scale the replicaset from the command line._

 #### Question: A team is planning to analyze the network logs of an application that has been running for a couple of weeks.
 Which of the following enables the team to perform this analysis?

 - [x] Flow Logs